 Church of the Covenant

 ...is a congregation of the Presbyterian Church USA a protestant denomination in the United States with deep roots in the Reformation of the church in Europe.
-The year 2017 is the 500th anniversary of the Reformation in Europe, which can be dated from the year 1517 when Martin Luther nailed his "95 Theses" to the door of the chapel church in Wittenburg, Germany.
-Around the world many churches are commemorating the Reformation anniversary by special conferences, events, and worship.
+The year 2017 was the 500th anniversary of the Reformation in Europe, which can be dated from the year 1517 when Martin Luther nailed his "95 Theses" to the door of the chapel church in Wittenburg, Germany.
+Around the world many churches commemorated the Reformation anniversary by special conferences, events, and worship.

 Why is it called Church of the Covenant?

 What is the meaning of the word COVENANT?
 It is a solemn agreement in the Bible, the agreement between God and humans, referred to over and over again in both the Old and New Testament.
 This COVENANT is referred to as eternal—forever, unending, God and humans in relationship with each other.
 Even when humans fall short of their end of the promises, God’s promises in the Covenant are never broken.